Monday, April 25, 2011

 1/4 c extra sugar

 Cream butter and sugar til fluffy.
 Add milk and vanilla - mix.
 Add flour and salt - mix well.
-Add cranberries and pecans.
+It might seem crumbly at this point but if you keep blending it will come together eventually.
+Add the cranberries and pecans.

 Add cranberries and pecans...